Please refer to the Tutorials page.

 Yes, you can.
-More information about the working servers you can find at our article
+For more information about the servers compatible with P2P, see our article.

-We have got our own DNS servers so there should be no leak.
-If you still see the DNS leak, please make sure you are connected to VPN and also remove cache and cookies from your browser.
+We have got our own DNS servers so there should be no leaks.
+If you still experience a DNS leak, please make sure you are connected to VPN and clean the cache and cookies from your browser.

-The user connects to the first node where the data is encrypted.
-Then the encrypted data flows to the second node and gets encrypted again and only then reaches the internet.
-The Double VPN server list can be found at servers page.
+Double VPN is a security solution when the data is encrypted twice through a multi-node farm.
+The encryption is double AES-256-CBC.
+The user connects to the first node, where the data is encrypted.
+Then the secured data travels to the second node, gets encrypted again and only then reaches the Internet.

-Currently we have servers in Austria, France, the United States, the United Kingdom, Spain, the Netherlands, Italy, South Africa, Romania, Brazil, Poland, Australia, Sweden, Hong Kong, Switzerland, Russia, Lithuania, Canada, Singapore, Germany, Latvia, Albania, Belgium, Bulgaria, Costa Rica, Czech Republic, Denmark, Egypt, Estonia, Finland, Greece, Hungary, Iceland, India, Indonesia, Ireland, Israel, Luxembourg, Malaysia, Mexico, Moldova, New Zealand, Norway, Portugal, Romania, Slovakia, South Korea, Taiwan, Thailand, Turkey, Ukraine, Vietnam.
+Currently we have servers in Albania, Australia, Austria, Belgium, Brazil, Bulgaria, Canada, Costa Rica, Czech Republic, Denmark, Egypt, Estonia, Finland, France, Germany, Greece, Hong Kong, Hungary, Iceland, India, Ireland, Israel, Italy, Latvia, Luxembourg, Malaysia, Mexico, Moldova, the Netherlands, New Zealand, Norway, Poland, Portugal, Romania, Russia, Singapore, South Africa, South Korea, Spain, Sweden, Switzerland, Taiwan, Thailand, Turkey, Ukraine, the United Kingdom, the United States, and Vietnam.
 You can find a dynamic list here.

 It depends on various criteria.
-If you connect to a closest server you may expect a ping lower than 60 ms and a VPN connection almost identical to your Internet connection in terms of speed.
+If you connect to the closest server, you may expect around 30% loss in bandwidth speed.

-A total of 6 devices can be connected with 1 NordVPN account at the same time.
-However, there is only one limit.
-If you connect devices to the same server, you must choose different protocols for the VPN connections (TCP and UDP are different protocols hence you can connect one device to TCP other to UDP).
-That means that a total of 4 devices can be connected to a server at once – through L2TP, PPTP, OpenVPN TCP and OpenVPN UDP.
-If you have two more devices at home you can connect them to another server with any two protocols.
+A total of 6 devices can be connected with one NordVPN account at the same time.
+However, there is one limitation.
+If you connect multiple devices to the same server, you must choose different protocols for the VPN connections (TCP and UDP are different protocols, so you can connect one device to TCP and the other to UDP).
+That means a total of 3 devices can be connected to the same server at once – through IKEv2, OpenVPN TCP and OpenVPN UDP.
+If you have three more devices at home, you can connect them to another server – again, with different protocols.